Havok (software)

 Havok is a middleware software suite developed by the Irish company Havok.
-Havok provides a physics engine component and related functions to video games.
+Havok provides physics engine, navigation, and cloth simulation components that can be integrated into video game engines.

-In September 2007, Intel announced it had signed a definitive agreement to acquire Havok Inc. In 2008, Havok was honored at the 59th Annual Technology & Engineering Emmy Awards for advancing the development of physics engines in electronic entertainment.
-In October 2015, Microsoft announced it had acquired Havok.
+In 2007, Intel acquired Havok Inc. In 2008, Havok was honored at the 59th Annual Technology & Engineering Emmy Awards for advancing the development of physics engines in electronic entertainment.
+In 2015, Microsoft acquired Havok.

 Products

 The Havok middleware suite consists of the following modules: